 Coursera Affiliate Program

-Coursera has an affiliate program.
+Coursera has an affiliate program, which anyone can join.
 It’s hosted on multiple affiliate networks, including Rakuten LinkShare and FlexOffers.
-The program is open to everyone.
 Let’s review the benefits, drawbacks, commission rate, cookie duration, and details of the program.

 The affiliate landing page is excellent.
 An affiliate landing page is supposed to be informative, and Coursera hits the mark.
 The only detail that’s missing is the cookie duration.